 Brendan Dassey Of 'Making A Murderer' Won't Have Case Heard By Supreme Court

-Brendan Dassey, who was found guilty of assisting in a 2005 murder on the basis of a confession that his lawyers say was coerced, will not be getting his case reconsidered by the Supreme Court.
+Brendan Dassey, who was found guilty of assisting in a 2005 murder in Wisconsin on the basis of a confession that his lawyers say was coerced, will not be getting his case reconsidered by the Supreme Court.

 Dassey's case was featured in a Netflix documentary called Making a Murderer, which cast doubt on the validity of his conviction, as well as that of his uncle, Steven Avery.